Admission information

 Application process in brief

-1. Submit the online application form (available below) via the online application system DreamApply by January 5.
-You will receive an applicant code, which gives access to your account to track your application status.
-Before submitting the online application form, you need to upload the electronic copies of all the required documents to the online application system DreamApply and add the final version of your motivation letter.
+1. Submit the online application form (available below) via the online application system DreamApply by one of the application deadlines specified above.
+Upload the electronic copies of all the required documents to the online application system DreamApply and add the final version of your motivation letter.
 Please see country-specific education document requirements here.

 NB!
 Submitted application (including the motivation letter) cannot be edited.
 It is only possible to upload new documents (e.g., graduation certificates).
 Applicants will receive feedback and notifications about their application through the DreamApply system to their e-mail.
 Incomplete applications or those submitted by e-mail will not be considered for admission.

-2. Be prepared to take an online calculation test during January (after the admission deadline).
+2. Be prepared to take an online calculation test a few weeks after the admission deadline.
 The problems in the test include the following: calculations of moles and percentages based on molecular formula and weighing data, calculations of solution concentrations, calculations of results of simple analytical determinations (titration, gravimetry, etc.).
-The applicants will receive a link to the test by e-mail.
+The applicants will receive a link and log-in handle to the test by e-mail.
 Please check your e-mails regularly!

-3. Should you be offered admission, you are required to send all the application documents along with your printed and signed application form by post within 3 weeks from the announcement of the offer (by March 22) to:
+3. In case you are offered admission, you are required to send all the application documents along with your printed and signed application form by post within 3 weeks from the announcement of the offer to:

 Student Admissions